 Your new starter is ready to bake with when it's reliably becoming very bubbly and doubling in size within 6 to 8 hours of feeding.
 (This is why it's useful to feed your starter in a clear, straight-sided container, so it's easy to track its upward progress.)
 Ripe starter will be viscous, not thin; and if you taste a tiny bit, it will be nicely balanced between rich flavor and acidity.

-Why discard half the starter?
+Why discard so much starter?

 It seems so wasteful...
 Unless you discard starter at some point, you'll quickly end up with a very large container of starter.
 Also, keeping the volume down offers the yeast more food to eat each time you feed it; it's not fighting with quite so many other little yeast cells to get enough to eat.
 Finally, the feeding process works well when the ratio of starter-to-flour-to-water is 1:1:1 — equal parts, by weight, existing starter, added flour, and added water.
 Some bakers prefer different ratios, but this is a good place to start.